vincensiusadriel/dashboard-screenshooterv2/README.md

 npm start
 ```

-3. after this go to dist_electron/mac folder you should find the .app
+3. after this go to /bin/mac folder you should find the .app

+4. Now you could move and run your app anywhere

 <!-- ### Compiles and hot-reloads for development
 ```